mcneel/computeclient_js/docs/Mesh.rst

    Gets the point on the mesh that is closest to a given test point.

-   :param rhino3dm.Point3d testPoint: Point to seach for.
+   :param rhino3dm.Point3d testPoint: Point to search for.
    :param float maximumDistance: Optional upper bound on the distance from test point to the mesh. \
       If you are only interested in finding a point Q on the mesh when \
       testPoint.DistanceTo(Q) < maximumDistance, \